CyTrack Subscription Service Software Agreement

 - paying the cost of replacing or repairing the goods; or

-- paying the cost of acquiring or hiring equivalent goods; and
+- paying the cost of acquiring equivalent goods; and

 - in relation to services:

-- the payment of the cost of having the services re-supplied.
+- the payment of the cost of having the services supplied again.

 - The Licensee shall fully indemnify and hold harmless CyTrack, its related bodies corporate (as defined in the Corporations Act), and their respective directors, officers, employees, agents and subcontractors, against any claim, liability, cost, loss or damage whatsoever (whether direct, indirect or consequential, real or imagined, past, present or future) arising out of: